 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 The Old Testament prophet Habakkuk, in his brief book, poses deep questions about human life and suggests equally deep answers from God.

 God gives an answer that, at first glance, seems anything but merciful.
-He tells Habakkuk He is doing a work "that you would not believe if told."
-He says that He is using the Chaldeans, a dread and terrible people, as instruments of chastisement upon His still-beloved Israel.
+He tells Habakkuk that He is doing a work "that you would not believe if told."
+He is using the Chaldeans, a dread and terrible people, as instruments of chastisement upon His still-beloved Israel.

 The fourth Ode of the Canon we sing at Pascha describes "the inspired prophet Habakkuk" who "stands with us in holy vigil" and "cries with a piercing voice: 'Today salvation has come to the world, for Christ is risen as all-powerful.'"
 This Ode tells us that the "vision" promised to Habakkuk has been fulfilled by Christ.
 Like the prophet, we can be sure that the even if the fulfillment "seems slow" we are right to "wait for it" because it does "surely come."

 Saint Gregory of Nazianzus, the fourth-century Church Father, picks up on Habakkuk's declaration that he will "take my stand to watch, and station myself on the tower, and look forth to see what [God] will say to me" (2:1).
 In his Oration XLV Gregory writes, "Well, I have taken my stand and looked forth; and I behold a man riding on the clouds...His countenance is as the countenance of an angel, and his clothing as the brightness of piercing lightning; and he lifts his hand toward the East and cries with a loud voice...'Today is salvation come to the world.'"